 The sections below set out the timetable for various consultation exercises.

 The Law Commission’s work

-On 4 July 2018, James Brokenshire, then Secretary of State, asked the Law Commission to look at improving the Right to Manage.
+The Law Commission is also reviewing leaseholders’ Right to Manage.
 A consultation exercise was launched in January 2019 with a closing date of 30 April 2019.
-A final report is scheduled for September 2019.
+A final report is scheduled for Spring 2020.

 The Law Commission issued Commonhold: A Call For Evidence (PDF 771 KB) on 22 February 2018 – submissions were invited up to 19 April 2018.
 A public consultation exercise was launched on 10 December 2018 with submissions accepted up to 10 March 2019.
-A report is expected later in 2019.
+A final report is expected in Spring 2020.

 Onerous ground rents for existing leaseholders

 On 28 March 2019, the Government published a new industry pledge which around 62 developers/agents have signed up to.
 The pledge sets out an intention to help existing leaseholders with onerous ground rent terms in their lease agreements.